-How can you solicit patient reviews that are 1) positive, 2) detailed, and 3) honest?
 Marketing thought-leader, Mashable, published an article on consumer reviews with great tips for business owners and marketers.
 Click here to read the full article.
-We have taken their strategies and adapted them for the PT industry.
+For the rest of these points, we have taken their strategies and adapted them for the PT industry.

 Think about the last time you wrote a review for a service or product.
 Was it during the activity or days/weeks later?
 Did you write something positive because you were pleased by the experience?
 Or did you vent about poor quality and negative results?